AnthonyBrng/WowPlayerChecking/README.md

 2. Open the terminal/commandline
 3. change your directory to WowPlayerChecking
 4. `python3 check.py --help`
+5. after running the check.py check the players folder for the output file

 # Getting API Keys
 ### Blizzard API Key